OnboxTools

 Wind speed — km/h, mph, knots & Beaufort FAQ

-Wind km/h to mph?
+How do I convert wind km/h to mph?

 Multiply km/h by 0.621371, or divide by 1.609344.

 Multiply knots by 1.852.
-1 knot = 1 nautical mile per hour.
+1 knot is one nautical mile per hour.

-m/s to km/h for wind?
+How do I convert m/s to km/h for wind?

 Multiply m/s by 3.6.
-Example: 10 m/s = 36 km/h.
+10 m/s equals 36 km/h.

 What is Beaufort force?